 There were other options open to us.
 We could have sold our house, for instance, and used part of the equity to pay off debt.

-Problem is, we did sell assets to pay off debt before.
+Problem is, in the past, we did sell assets to pay off debt.
 And you know what?

 We always found ourselves in debt again.

 This time, we chose to pay our debt off the old-fashioned way: by increasing our monthly positive cash flow and putting it all against the debt for three years; without fail.

 This was (is) the right decision because:

 - We learned how to control our money rather than allowing money to control us.

 - We learned how to make money and how to make money work for us; e.g. we learned how to build sustainable wealth.

 - We developed (and have maintained) key wealth-building habits.

 - I learned that there is no problem that cannot be solved and that my main task is to convert my predicaments into problems.